 “The quest for beautiful hair can all too easily end badly if damaging products are applied to the hair,” says Leonora Doclis, senior trichologist at The Belgravia Centre.
 “Formaldehyde is a potential trigger for hair loss, and there have certainly been claims that Brazilian Blow Dry-style treatments can lead to serious problems.
 If your hair is thinning or if you have scalp problems, we would certainly recommend that any hairdressing procedures which involve chemicals and very high heat should be avoided.”

 Whilst a good haircut and intensive conditioning treatments can help to deal with minor cases of hair breakage caused by keratin treatments, if the damage is more severe you may want to consult a hair loss specialist.
-Often a course of minoxidil combined with hair growth boosters, such as lasercomb therapy and Hair Vitalics dietary supplements, can help to restore the hair’s natural thickness by promoting regrowth.
+Often a course of treatment combined with appropriate hair growth supporting products can help combat these effects.